Helping brands connect with their audience

 Our synthesised research and findings.

-Our interviews featured a range of questions that explored the difficulties women were facing.
-We also scripted and ran a video survey in club newsletters to gather anonymous data and further our reach.
+Method: I planned and facilitated interviews as well as workshops.
+My interviews featured a range of questions that explored the difficulties women were facing.
+I also scripted and ran a video survey in club newsletters to gather anonymous data.

 Key Questions: